itstheblueratfromsansic/Samples/README.md

 # Samples
 This is a small project made for making chiptune style music.

+It has the already made urls wich you need for use in ultrabox.

 I also have the samples in as actual downloadable audio files if you dont want to use ultrabox. their in the audio files branch.